 Since the federal government guarantees SBA loans, they’re one of the most affordable options for a small business owner looking for a large loan.
 They’re also one of the most difficult loans to qualify for.
 Only 100,000 applicants were approved across all SBA programs in 2019, according to data from the SBA.

 Here’s how a $1 million loan breaks down for the SBA 7(a) program:

 - Amount guaranteed: $750,000

-- Closing costs: Guaranty fee of 3.5%, or $26,250, plus any additional charges by the bank or lender
+- Closing costs: Guaranty fee equal to 3.5% of the amount guaranteed, or $26,250, plus any additional charges by the bank or lender

 - Maximum interest rate: Prime + 2.75%

 - Terms: 5 to 10 years for working capital and equipment; up to 25 years for real estate